LiquidG88/hello-world/README.md

 # hello-world
 <h3>My first repository.</h3>

-<h5>About me:</h5>
-<p>Self-taught programmer who is still searching for career possibilities.
+**About me:** Self-taught programmer who is still searching for career possibilities.
-  Currently learning and working with Python and some C++.</p>
+Currently learning and working with Python and some C++.

-<p>This repository will be used for storing anything from ideas to wacky test projects all in
-one place as I continue my journey into Software Development.</p>
+This repository will be used for storing anything from ideas to wacky test projects all in one place as I continue my journey into Software Development.